bisdn/bisdn.github.io/limitations_and_known_issues.md

 ## Linux namespaces

 baseboxd is not compatible with [Linux namespaces](http://man7.org/linux/man-pages/man8/ip-netns.8.html).
-Moving basebox’s interfaces to a namespace will duplicate them.
+Moving baseboxd’s interfaces to a namespace will duplicate them.

 ## Upgrade of BISDN Linux via onie-bisdn-upgrade